sigsum/sigsum/doc/design.md

 ### 1.1 - Goals and non-scope
 The goal of sigsum logging is to make a signer's key-usage transparent in general.
-Therefore, sigsum logs allow logging of signed checksum and some minimally required metadata.
+Therefore, sigsum logs allow logging of signed checksums and some minimally required metadata.
 Storing data and rich metadata is a non-goal.

 We want the resulting design to be easy from many different perspectives, for